keikaloustian/yvrwax-astro/README.md

 ## To-do List
-- [ ] Add picture(s) to the pricing section using Astro's optimized components
+- [x] Add picture(s) to the pricing section using Astro's optimized component
 - [ ] Add bg pattern to location section
 - [ ] Build contact form with social media messaging integration
 - [ ] Use intersection observers to animate elements as users scroll